The Churches of Britain and Ireland

 O.S. maps show a Mortuary Chapel in the cemetery on Church Lane.
 It was seen by Streetview in 2009.
 SX 0117 4528.

 This source records a Primitive Methodist presence in the village in the 19th century.
 But where the chapel stood isn't known, and my searches on available early O.S. maps haven't borne fruit.
-It's possible that it was the otherwise unidentified Chapel shown on older O.S. maps off Fore Street at SE 0143 4478.
-It was still showing as active on maps from the 1950's, but it was demolished at some point and a block of flats built on its site (2023 Streetview).
-Can you confirm if this was the P.M.
-Chapel, or if not, say what it was?
+An otherwise unidentified Chapel shows on older O.S. maps off Fore Street at SX 0143 4478.
+It was still showing as active on maps from the 1950's, but it was demolished at some point and a block of flats built on its site (Wesley Court, 2023 Streetview).
+Howard Richter has advised that this was Wesleyan.
+See here where it's dated to 1842, closing in 1967.
+The P.M.
+Chapel location remains a mystery.

 St. Andrews Methodist/U.R.C. on Chapel Square was originally a Congregational School, dated 1873.
 SX 0138 4496. © Paul E. Barnett (2015).
 Link.